Five Last-Minute Birthday Party Ideas for Kids in New York City

 So what do you do when you need a last minute kids birthday party in NYC?
 Here are some ideas:

-Ice Skating Party: In the winter months an Ice Skating Party is always fun.
-In our post about Ice Skating Parties I think I mentioned the time I planned a make-shift ice skating party by going ice skating and then out for hot cocoas and cake at a nearby diner.
+Ice Skating Party: In the winter months an ice skating party is always fun; you can even party indoors during warmer weather.
+I shared my experience with an on-the-fly party in our ice skating party post.
+We went to a rink then out for hot cocoa and cake at a nearby diner.
 It certainly wasn't as easy as just showing up at the rink for a reserved party, but I would do it again in a pinch.
-I think this time I would just bring cupcakes and hot chocolate right to the rink.
+I think this time I would just bring cupcakes and hot chocolate with me.
 Choosing a rink with some seating would definitely make it easier.

-Arcade Party: Love it or hate it (and boy do the kids love it) a party at Chuck E Cheese or Dave and Busters is easy to throw together last minute.
-Chuck E Cheese actually allows you to order your party online even a day in advance.
-With the online interface, you can even customize the food order and all the details.
+Arcade Party: Love it or hate it (and boy do the kids love it) a party at Chuck E Cheese or Dave and Busters is easy to throw together.
+Chuck E Cheese actually allows you to order your party online a day in advance.
+With the online interface, you can customize the food order and all the details.
 Parties start at about $18 per kid including tokens, food and drinks, party supplies and the site will even send out your invites.
 It doesn't get much easier than that.
-You could also just show up, buy them some tokens, buy food and let 'em rip, but it will cost a lot more.
+You could also just show up, buy some tokens, food and let 'em rip, but it will cost a lot more.